Category: Uncategorized

 Boppy Original Nursing Pillow

-One of the highest-use items from our entire registry.
+One of the highest-use items from our entire registry is this nursing pillow.

 Saved my back during cluster feeding weeks and made positioning dramatically easier when I was still learning how to breastfeed comfortably.